nil0x42/dynbuf/README.md

     size_t      radix;
 }               t_dynbuf;

-// Returns a freshly allocated dynbuf that expands according to `radix`, or NULL it it fails. t_dynbuf        *dynbuf_new(int radix);
+// Returns a freshly allocated dynbuf that expands according to `radix`.
+// If allocation fails, NULL is returned. t_dynbuf        *dynbuf_new(int radix);

 // Returns a full copy of the given dynbuf, or NULL if it fails.